thedirtycolumbia/monitorama-2017/0522-monday.md

 "I'm at GitHub now and my team hasn't been paged in months."

 The on-call selfie has built a community.
 "If it wasn't for the on-call selfie, I would've burned out before I even knew I was on fire."

+### Monitoring in the Enterprise
+_Bryan Liles (Capital One)_

+Monitoring Things At Your Day Job: A Concise Guide

+1. Pick a tool
+2. Monitor things
+3. Bicker about choices
+4. GOTO step 1

+"Nothing in the enterprise is concise."

+How does your enterprise monitoring team know what to monitor?
+Do they have access to tools?
+Do they know who to notify?
+Do they know what is important?
+How do they know when changes happen?

+Whatever they do won't be good enough.
+So you do it yourself.

+What should you alert on?
+Who should you alert?
+What tools should you use?
+So many good ones.
+In an enterprise why not just run all of them since cost is not an issue?

+How do you monitor your monitoring tools?

+In the enterprise you are a small cog in a big machine competing with everyone for everyone else's attention.

+A service level indicator (SLI) is a measurement of some part of your service (e.g. error rate).
+A service level objective (SLO) is a target value for a service measured by an SLI.
+A service level agreement (SLA) is what you promise your customers you'll deliver.

+"If you create a log, use a structured log."
+Logs are useless if they aren't aggregated.
+Your logs should tell a story.

+Metrics are one or more numbers that give details about something.
+Metrics are often combined to create a time series.

+A single request travels through multiple services.
+Use tracing to track requests and resource use through your entire stack.

+Health endpoints allow you to monitor a service.
+If you have a health endpoint, it should snitch.
+Have it return useful data.

+The enterprise monitoring team monitors all team SLAs.
+They provide a central point of contact for alerts.
+They research tooling and practices for teams.

+Whenever you think about about monitoring, start with USE: utilization, saturation, and errors.
+Brendan Gregg gave us RED: rate, error, duration.
+Google's SRE book prescribes: latency, traffic, errors, saturation.

+Development teams should make their metrics available for others to consume.

+Your central monitoring team helps define boundaries and heirarchies that enable communication in larger organizations.